zkhr/blog/panels/blog-039-game-roundup.md

 Horticulture (an occult puzzle game of identifying plants and uncovering plots) came in as my #3 game of the year.

-Yesterday, I started playing its sequel, Strange Antiquities, which replaces plants and plots with artifacts and puzzles... and plots.
+Yesterday, I started playing its sequel, Strange Antiquities, which with a quick `s/plants/artifacts/` made for another fun set of puzzles.

 # Tiny Bookshop